jakeevans00/trainclimbing/README.md

 - Node.js/Express HTTP service - Complete!
 - Static Middleware for frontend - Accomplished through built-in middleware functions `app.use(express.static('public'));`
 - Calls to third-party endpoints - I added an inspirational quote to the progress.html page, which calls the quotable.io api.
-- Backend service endpoint: Endpoint for getting workouts and getting/updating/deleting user info from the server.
+- Backend service endpoint- Endpoint for getting workouts and getting/updating/deleting user info from the server.
 Workouts are stored there, in place of a database (Hard-coded for now).
 Currently, the frontend only calls the get workouts endpoint.
 - Frontend calls service endpoint - Accomplished in the train.html page to generate workouts based on user's current progress.